BatteryAcid/unity-custom-gamelift-client/README.md

 ## AWS SDK for Unity to Connect to Custom GameLift Server

 This Unity project domonstrates a base project with the AWS SDK for Client Services installed.
-The SDK is used to connect to custom GameLift servers.
+The SDK enables your project to connect to custom GameLift servers.
+No connection or example code is in this repository, just the SDK setup.

 ## Tutorial Video